xebia/essentials/exploratory-testing.md

 ---

 layout: card
 category: testing

 ---

 Make room for exploratory testing

 ---

-<p>Following a test script means you're consistent, but predictable.
+Following a test script means you're consistent, but predictable.
 Exploratory testing reveals the things you hadn't thought to script.
-Be curious, go outside the beaten path.</p>
+Be curious, go outside the beaten path.

 ---

 ### Motivation